Regions of Indonesia: Eastern Indonesia and Western Indonesia

 During the last stages of the Dutch colonial era, the area east of Java and Kalimantan was known as the Great East and later known as Eastern Indonesia.
 On 24 December 1946, the State of East Indonesia was formed covering the same area (excluding Western New Guinea).
-It was a component of the United States of Indonesia, and was dissolved into the unitary Republic of Indonesia in 17 August 1950.
+It was a component of the United States of Indonesia, and was dissolved into the unitary Republic of Indonesia on 17 August 1950.
 Currently, Eastern Indonesia consists of 17 provinces: Bali, East Nusa Tenggara, West Nusa Tenggara, Central Sulawesi, Gorontalo, North Sulawesi, South Sulawesi, Southeast Sulawesi, West Sulawesi, Maluku, North Maluku, Central Papua, Highland Papua, Papua, South Papua, Southwest Papua, and West Papua.
 Meanwhile, the region comprising the other 21 provinces in Sumatra, Java, and Kalimantan is known as Western Indonesia.

 Development regions

-According to the National Development Planning Agency, Indonesia is divided into four main development regions, with each being led by the major cities of Medan, Jakarta, Surabaya, and Makassar.
+According to the National Development Planning Agency, Indonesia is divided into four main development regions: each is led by the major cities of Medan, Jakarta, Surabaya, and Makassar.